Estimated reading time: 6 minutes

 Also, utilizing the skills and knowledge base of members is a great way to enhance church operations and validate member contributions.

-I’m not a fan of members voting on church issues primarily because the ultimate responsibility of the church falls on the pastor and board.
+I’m not a fan of members voting on church issues, primarily because the pastor and board have the ultimate responsibility for the church.

 And member votes can be time-consuming, emotional, and political – ultimately slowing the process.

-Church decisions should be made based on the church’s mission, the strategy for achieving that mission, and corresponding goals to implement the strategy.
+Church decisions should be based on the church’s mission, strategy for achieving that mission, and corresponding goals for implementing the strategy.

 Decision-makers are those who have day-to-day responsibility for completing goals.